Mindy Kaling Has A New Series Coming To Hulu & She's Making More Rom-Com Dreams Come True

-When Does Hulu's '4 Weddings & A Funeral' Premiere?
+When Does Hulu's 'Four Weddings & A Funeral' Premiere?
 Mindy Kaling Is A Rom-Com Queen

 Richard Curtis — the celebrated writer behind Love Actually, Notting Hill, and Bridget Jones's Diary — originally wrote the script to Four Weddings and a Funeral and he'll be executive producing the updated Hulu version.
 Kaling has listed Bridget Jones among her fave romantic comedies, so perhaps this is just the beginning of the her adapting adventures...
 Mindy Kaling expressed her enjoyment of rom-coms in a 2011 New Yorker article, writing about the archetypes often portrayed in the genre: